bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_07.md

 # Chapter 7: Scalability

 Scalability is the biggest problem in a fully decentralised Blockchain like Bitcoin at the moment.
-As we learned, the more decentralised the Blockchain is, the slower the concensus, meaning the lesser the tx/s is.
+As we have learned, the more decentralised the Blockchain is, the slower the concensus, meaning the lesser the tx/s is.
 To be fully usable in the day to day life, it has to support micropayments cheaply and be as fast as visa which is about 4000 tx/s.

 Q1.
 In the POW system, given each transaction as 249 bytes and if it takes an average of 10 mins to mine a block, find the transaction speed of Bitcoin (per second)?

 There are several ways to increase the transaction speed.
 One way is to use [layer 2 solutions](https://hackernoon.com/blockchain-scalability-layer2-bitcoin-ethereum-bb34afd1f9d2).

-## Layer 2 Solution
+## Layer 2 Solutions

 Bitcoin’s main chain (Layer 1) transaction speed is too slow for mass adoption.
 Satoshi did propose a solution: